jocall3/modern_treasury_payouts/README.md

 # Building a production-ready payout process with the Modern Treasury API

-Example of how to create a a simple payout system with the the Modern Treasury API with these features:
+This is an example of how to create a a simple payout system with the the Modern Treasury API with these features:

  - A basic payout flow that moves money between internal accounts and external accounts via Automated Clearing House (ACH) transfers
  - A system for onboarding and verifying new external accounts